GabrielVenas0/GabrielVenas0/README.md

 ### Hi there 👋

-Hi!
-I'm gcvenas, a Computer Science student specializing in Java backend development.
+Hello!
+I'm Gabriel Venas, a Computer Science student specializing in the JavaScript ecosystem.
 I'm currently building personal projects to strengthen my skills in object-oriented programming, algorithms, and clean code.

 <!--